undarr/algeble_cpp/README.md

   When enabled, expression redundancy such as 0+, 0*, 0/, +0, -0, \*0, 1*, 1/, \*1, /1 are allowed in the expressions typed by players, and vice versa.
 * Clue analysis (Enabled in both standard and variant games)

   When enabled, analysis of previous clues will be shown when displaying previous clues.
+Analysis include the hidden expression with all correct guesses (Os) filled in, and also the state of each character.
+The state of the characters are "O" if there is at least 1 "O" for the character, "#" if there is at least 1 "#" but no "O"s for the character, "X" if it is known that the character does not exist in the hidden expression and "?" if the character has not been used in the clues.
 * Repeated guesses (Disabled in both standard and variant games)

   When enabled, the same guess made during the guessphase (which is a waste of a guess), is allowed.